ADHD Symptoms in Teens: Your Guide to Warning Signs & Treatments for Adolescents

 As a group, teenagers make notoriously bad decisions.
 Among the most serious risks facing teens with ADHD are:

-- drug use and addiction
+- drug use and habitual abuse

 - unwanted pregnancy